functorz-tech/momen_doc/component/conditional-container/README.md

 ---
 description: >-
-  Master the art of using Momen's Conditional Containers to display content on your website based on specific conditions dynamically.
+  Conditional Container: Used to present different UI content based on conditional judgments or when toggling views.
+For instance, in an event registration interface, it can show a "Sign Up Now" button when a user is not registered and an "Already Registered" button when they are.
 ---

 # Conditional Container